 When I meet personal injury clients that have been involved in a Kansas City car accident for the first time, I often hear, "I am not going to use my health insurance or my car insurance because this crash was not my fault."
 It is important to keep in mind, though, that the negligent party’s insurance company will not pay bills as they accrue, nor are they required to.
 Medical bills are your responsibility initially.
 The medical providers will look to you for payment.
 If the bills are not paid within a certain time, the provider will turn the account over to collections, and you, not the other party’s insurance company, will be pursued for payment.
 The third-party carrier will offer you one lump sum settlement at the end to resolve all issues, including your medical expenses.

-So, what should you do to protect your credit while the medical bills are piling up after a car accident that was caused by someone else?
+So, what should you do to protect your credit while the medical bills are piling up after a Kansas City car accident that was caused by someone else?
 Below are 3 ways to pay your medical bills while waiting for the insurance company of the negligent party to step up.

 Use your health insurance if you have it.
 Although your health insurance company may be entitled to reimbursement, you only reimburse the amount they paid, which is less than the billed amount and it takes care of your bills immediately to prevent collection issues.
 Missouri and Kansas are anti-subrogation states so many insurance companies are not entitled to reimbursement; however, there are several exceptions.
 Medicaid and Medicare, for example, are always entitled to reimbursement.